-As part of the ‘Back to the Floor’ commitment by the senior managers, Regional Operations Manager Pauline Hunter visited Ecclesholme to learn how the domestic team keep the Home clean and tidy.
+As part of the ‘Back to the Floor’ commitment by the senior managers, Regional Care Operations Manager Pauline Hunter visited Ecclesholme to learn how the domestic team keep the Home clean and tidy.

 Pauline decided to visit Ecclesholme which predominantly supports people with dementia because she wanted to see how the challenges people living with dementia face impact the staff team.

 In addition, Pauline chose to work with the domestic team because her sister is a dedicated housekeeper in a care home in Scotland and wanted to learn more about her daily life.
 Her sister talks with pride about the work she does.

 While working with Domestic Assistant Carolyn Mynard, Pauline witnessed how much pride Carolyn had in her work.
 It was clear that Carolyn cared about achieving high standards, particularly when she was cleaning the residents’ rooms.
 She cared about little touches like dressing the beds exactly how each resident liked them.